Oganoth/Framework-Control-center/README.md

 <div style="margin: 40px 0;">

-# 🙏 Special Thanks to Our Amazing Patrons
+# 🙏 Special Thanks to my Amazing Patrons

 A heartfelt thank you to those who make this project possible: